herrera-ignacio/architect-handbook/principles/solid/isp.md

 ![isp 2](./isp-2.png)

+> The lesson here is that depending on something that carries baggage that you don't need, can cause you troubles that you didn't expect.

 ## ISP and Language

 Clearly this depends critically on language type.

 Statically typed languages like Java force programmers to create declarations that users must import/include.
 Those declarations in source code create the dependencies that force recompilation and redeployment.

-IIn dynamically typed languages, like Javascript, Python and Ruby, such declarations don't exist in soure code and instead are inferred at runtime.
+In dynamically typed languages, like Javascript, Python and Ruby, such declarations don't exist in soure code and instead are inferred at runtime.
 This is the primary reason that dynamically typed languages create systems that are more flexible and less tightly coupled than statically typed languages.

 ## ISP and Architecture